-The Nissan M.O.V.E. to 2022 midterm plan establishes product quality and customer-centric focus as the foundation of our business.
-It also sets numerical targets and promotes them across the whole company.
+The Quality midterm plan establishes product quality and customer-centric focus as the foundation of our business.
+It also sets numerical targets and promote them across the whole company.

 With respect to new model projects, in order to achieve quality targets, milestone meetings are held for processes from design, production preparation and production.
 At these meetings, key check points are confirmed, such as achievement of quality targets, prevention of recurring problems, and adoption of measures for potential risks related to new technology, mechanisms and design changes.